open-dis/open-dis-java/README.md

 All code is BSD license.
 See `LICENSE.md`.

-## For Contributors
+## For Maintainers

-This section is useful for developers who may be contributing to the library.
+This section is useful for maintainers of the library only.
-This contains info about "how the hotdog is made".

 ### Software release process